setnemo/archive/README.md

 # DESCRIPTION

 Educational project in School 42 (UNIT Factory Kiev).
-Write replication of the game 2048 in the C language for 48 hours.
-We with ВеЗамяти have consulted for 13 hours.
+Task: Write replication of the game 2048 in the C language for 48 hours.
+We with [vzamyati](https://github.com/vzamyati/) ended for 13 hours.

 The game is written in C language with the use of the library ncurses.